gdv/ergoemacs-mode/Readme.md

     (ergoemacs-mode 1)

-Ergoemacs-mode makes use of `make-composed-keymap` and therefore is only comptabile with emacs 24.1+
+Ergoemacs-mode makes use of `make-composed-keymap` and therefore is only compatible with emacs 24.1+

 More information is found at http://ergoemacs.github.io